northwestcoder/pythonsimpledatagen/README.md

 ### gendata.py

 - Main caller for command line purposes.
-- Generates 1000 customers and each customer gets 1-10 transactions with a relational key, and outputs two CSV files to this same directory.
+- By default, generates 1000 customers and each customer gets 1-10 transactions with a relational key, and outputs two CSV files to this same directory.
 - Change the args as you see fit:
 ```
 # args: (csv headers?, how many rows?, create transactions?, max transactions per person?)